.webp)

 Finally, the best way you can ensure that you don’t feel overwhelmed with stress on your wedding is to surround yourself with professionals who know what they are doing, and have experience organizing weddings.
 From your wedding coordinator to your caterer and DJ, make sure you hire the best, and you’ll rest easy knowing your wedding is in good hands.

 Weddings are meant to be emotional.
-From the father walking the bride down the aisle, to the reciting of the vows, the toasts from friends and family, and the first dance, it’s all designed to commemorate one of the most important moments in your life, and it tends to elicit a lot of tears and fond memories.
+From the father walking the bride down the aisle, to the reciting of the vows, the toasts from friends and family, and the first dance, it's all designed to commemorate one of the most important moments in your life.

 Embrace the emotion.
 The expressions of love and affection are what make weddings so special.
 One piece of advice I always offer is that you should take some time before your wedding to think about the most important people in your life and how you want to acknowledge them during your wedding.
 You’ll be able to appreciate those moments even more when you consider them beforehand.